dirkschumacher/wasmr/README.md

 [WebAssembly](https://developer.mozilla.org/en-US/docs/WebAssembly/Concepts)
 code from R using the [wasmer](https://wasmer.io/) runtime.

-This is a super early version with probably bugs, missing features and not the best code quality.
+This is a early version with probably bugs, missing features and not the best code quality.
 But it already works and I am happy to hear feedback.
+The goal is that this package evolves into something stable.

+The package is mainly written in C++ using the C API of the `wasmer` runtime which is written in `rust`.
+You therefore need a rust compiler to install the package.

 ## Installation